leftmove/wallstreetlocal/README.md

 If you feel you can contribute to this project, or you've found a bug, create an issue or pull request.

-This project is soley mantained so it is prone to bugs and anti-patterns, please call them out where you see them.
+This project is solely maintained so it is prone to bugs and anti-patterns, please call them out where you see them.
 [All contributions are highly appreciated!](./CONTRIBUTING.md)

 <div align="center">
   <img src="https://api.star-history.com/svg?repos=leftmove/wallstreetlocal,leftmove/pinestreetlocal&type=Date)](https://star-history.com/#leftmove/wallstreetlocal&leftmove/pinestreetlocal&Date" />